tsgates/arch-wiki-markdown/wiki/Arch_User_Repository.md

 Arch User Repository
 ====================

-> Summary

-The Arch User Repository is a collection of user-submitted PKGBUILDs that supplement software available from the official repositories.
-This article describes how to build unsupported software packages from the AUR.

-> Overview

-Packages in Arch Linux are built using makepkg and a custom build script for each package (known as a PKGBUILD).
-Once packaged, software can be installed and managed with pacman.
-PKGBUILDs for software in the official repositories are available from the ABS tree; thousands more are available from the (unsupported) Arch User Repository.

-> Related
+Related articles

-AUR Helpers
+-   AUR Helpers

-AurJson
+-   AurJson

-AUR Trusted User Guidelines
+-   AUR Trusted User Guidelines

-> Resources

-AUR Web Interface
+-   PKGBUILD
+-   makepkg
+-   pacman

-AUR Mailing List
+-   AUR Metadata
+-   Official repositories
+-   Arch Build System

 The Arch User Repository (AUR) is a community-driven repository for Arch users.
 It contains package descriptions (PKGBUILDs) that allow you to compile a package from source with makepkg and then install it via pacman.
-The AUR was created to organize and share new packages from the community and to help expedite popular packages' inclusion into the [community] repository.
+The AUR was created to organize and share new packages from the community and to help expedite popular packages' inclusion into the community repository.
 This document explains how users can access and utilize the AUR.

 A good number of new packages that enter the official repositories start